 I have been on vacation.
 No gardens.
 No professional camera.
 It was wild – which is where I learn the best lessons for gardening.

-If you have never been to Yellowstone National Park, put it on your bucket list.
-Sure there are lots of people there during the summer season, but there are grizzly bears too, so it is easy (and only a bit risky) to go on trails where most folks don’t go. [click to continue…]
+If you have never been to yellowstone National Park, put it on your bucket list.
+I’d recommend going camping there if you can!
+Sure there are lots of people there during the summer season, but there are grizzly bears too, so it is easy (and only a bit risky) to go on trails where most folks don’t go.